-Alternative 1 Alternative 2 Alternative 3 Consolidation of East County demand-response services into ECTA; all other services remain as they are.
+Alternative 1 Alternative 2 Alternative 3 Consolidation of East County demand-response services into ECTA; all other services remain independent as they are.
+Cities and agencies increase collaboration to improve quality of service delivery and effectiveness of administration.
 Consolidation of all demand-response services into a new countywide agency.
-Fixed-route services consolidated into east county (new agency) and west county (Gold Coast) agencies.
-Consolidation of all fixed-route and demand-response services into an expanded Gold Coast Transit District, with VCTC remaining in its function as the Regional Transportation Planning Agency (RTPA).
+Fixed-route services consolidated into two regional agencies: east county (new agency) and west county (Gold Coast).
+VCTC remains in its function as the Regional Transportation Planning Agency (RTPA).
+Consolidation of all fixed-route and demand-response services into an expanded Gold Coast Transit District, with VCTC remaining in its function as the RTPA.
 Low financial risk, but also less improvement for cost efficiency.
 Maintains local oversight of service.
 Requires stronger interagency agreements to achieve benefits for riders.
 Moderate financial risk.
 Creates street maintenance funding gap for cities who join Gold Coast Transit.
 Builds on successful coordination and maintains responsiveness to subregional demand.
 Fewer points of coordination for improving regional network.
 High financial risk.
 Creates street maintenance funding gap for cities who use TDA on streets and roads.
 Most direct potential to create a regional network and consistent customer experience.
 Still requires multiple operating bases around region.